 Understanding the Stages Of Change

-Content reviewed by Karen Rubenstein, LMFT, Chief Clinical Officer at Cliffside Malibu
+Content reviewed by Karen Rubenstein, LMFT

 Change can be overwhelming as it often requires a person to venture into uncharted territory.
 It is essential to recognize that making a lifestyle change is not a linear process.
 It is not always as simple as cutting out unhealthy behaviors or no longer spending time with people that make you feel inferior.
 Changes in behavior happen gradually over time with persistence and commitment to change itself.